 The entire material universe that surrounds us is made by combining these elements in different proportions.
 According to Ayurveda, the five elements express the functions of the sensory organs and are related to hearing, touch, vision, taste and smell respectively.

 In the human body, there are many spaces which are manifestations of the Ether element.
 There are, for example, spaces in the mouth, nose, gastrointestinal tract, respiratory tract, abdomen, thorax, capillaries, lymphatics, tissues and cells.
 Ether is the medium through which sound is transmitted.
-Hence the Ethereal element is related to the sense of hearing and the sensory organ of hearing is ear.
+Hence, the Ethereal element is related to the sense of hearing and the sensory organ of hearing is ear.

-It is the second cosmic element, the element of movement.
+It is the second cosmic element - the element of movement.
 Within the human body, air manifests in the larger movements of the muscles, the pulsations of the heart, the expansion and contraction of the lungs and in the movements of the stomach walls and intestines.
 It is related to the sense of touch and the sensory organ of touch is the skin.

-It is manifest in the secretions of the digestive juices and the salivary glands, mucus membranes and in plasma and cytoplasm.
+Water manifests in the secretions of the digestive juices and the salivary glands, mucus membranes and in plasma and cytoplasm.
 It is absolutely vital for the functioning of tissue, organs and various bodily systems.
 It is related to the organ of taste.

 From Earth, all organic bodies, including those in the vegetable kingdom such as herbs and grains, and those in the animal kingdom (including man) are created.
 The earth element is related to the sense of the smell.